relsqui/doily/README.md

 ## Installation

-Doily's only absolute prerequisite is `bash`, and other utilities that come standard on normal linux systems (like `date`).
-Some optional features have other requirements (like `git`).
+Doily's only absolute prerequisites are `bash` and other utilities that come standard on normal linux systems (like `date`).
+Optional features may have other requirements (notably `git`).

 First, grab the code from this repository.